Bearer/bearer/docs/guides/bearer-cloud.md

 Bearer Cloud automatically captures any scans run with a valid `api-key`.
 Subsequent scans of the same project will update the existing project entry in the Bearer Cloud dashboard.

 ![Cloud dashboard](/assets/img/cloud-dashboard.jpg)

+## Make the most of Bearer CLI

+Looking for more ways to make the most of Bearer CLI?
+Browse the guides to learn how to [Configure a scan](/guides/configure-scan/), [create a custom rule](/guides/custom-rule), or [run a privacy report](/guides/privacy/).